salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-element-blocked-properties.md

-# Prevent access to certain Element properties (distorted-element-blocked-properties)
+# Distorted Element Blocked Properties (distorted-element-blocked-properties)

-The following `Element` properties are prohibited when Lightning Web Security is enabled:
+For security the following `Element` properties are prohibited in Lightning Locker:
 -   mozRequestFullScreen
 -   onfullscreenchange
 -   onfullscreenerror